-And I look forward tomorrow morning to hearing Jones (yes, I am a regular listener -- who wants to just listen to the converted preaching?) continue his campaign by playing this contribution to the fracking debate where Sean Lennon, Yoko Ono, and a flotilla of celebrities sing a song titled Don’t Frack My Mother, which opposes fracking in New York state.
+And I look forward tomorrow morning to hearing Jones (yes, I am a regular listener — who wants to just listen to the converted preaching?) continue his campaign by playing this contribution to the fracking debate where Sean Lennon, Yoko Ono, and a flotilla of celebrities sing a song titled Don’t Frack My Mother, which opposes fracking in New York state.

 Bubbles go out of the economy.
 The economic “experts” are predicting Britain is now in a triple-dip recession.
 New figures on the UK’s manufacturing industry released overnight dealt a blow to recovery hopes, reports the Telegraph, and sent sterling crashing to a fresh two-and-a-half year low.
 As if out of sympathy with the bad news, the Office for National Statistics dropped champagne from the basket of goods used to calculate inflation.

-Definitely a worthy Leadership Beat-Up of the Day award winner for warning us Labor’s leadership troubles aren’t just about the coming election but the subsequent election -- and Kevin Rudd might have his eye much farther down the track.
+Keeping it in the family.
+Congratulations to my colleague Bernard Keane for his effort of yesterday “Labor leadership — it’s not just about September 14“.
+Definitely a worthy Leadership Beat-Up of the Day award winner for warning us Labor’s leadership troubles aren’t just about the coming election but the subsequent election – and Kevin Rudd might have his eye much farther down the track.